 If you do spot a coolant leak, what next?
 Well, let's explore this in the next subheading.

 Don't Use Leak Sealers To Stop A Leak

-If you do spot a leak, one of the worst things you can do (for the long run) is to use a coolant leak sealer to stop a leak!
+If you do spot a leak, don't us a coolant leak sealer to stop a leak!
 Whatever is leaking coolant needs to be replaced!

-Well, simply put, a can of stop leak may work initially to stop a small coolant leak, but it's not a permanent repair.
+Speaking from years of experience working as an automotive tech, I can tell you that a can of stop leak may work initially, but it's not a permanent repair.
 To add insult to injury, this can of stop leak will help clog your heater core and radiator in the long run and eventually cause your vehicle to overheat.

 So, eventually, not only will you have to repair the leak by replacing the part that's leaking coolant, but you may also have to either rod-out the radiator (or replace it) and replace the heater core, thus making this 'cheap fix in a can' an expensive one!

 My advice to you is: avoid the can of coolant stop leak and replace the component that's leaking.